Special Educational Needs

 On 1st September 2014 Birmingham published their local offer setting out, in one place, a wide range of information about Special Educational Needs and the new Education, Health and Care Plans (EHCPs).

-Information about the Birmingham offer can be found at:
+Information about the Birmingham Local Offer can be found by clicking the image below:

 Support From Birmingham City Council for Families of Children with SEND